7 Steps to Better Backpack Hunting

-In Western Hunter Magazine, we spend a lot of time talking about very specific topics in relation to tactics.
-While these are all incredibly important, sometimes it’s nice to back away from it and think about the simple, big picture items to keep in mind at all times when backpack hunting; things that can quickly make or break a hunt no matter how much preparation you have done.
+In our backpacking column, we spend a lot of time talking about very specific things.
+While these are all very important, sometimes it’s nice to back away from it and think about the simple, big picture items to keep in mind at all times when backpack hunting; things that can quickly make or break a hunt no matter how much preparation you have done.
 Here are seven tips to always keep at the forefront of your mind.

 1. Keep Your Feet Dry

 Nothing has the ability to destroy a backpack hunting trip like blisters, and one of the fastest ways to get them is by hiking in wet boots.
 While keeping your feet dry sounds simple enough, it always seems to be an issue - even on fair-weather hunts.
 Things like creek crossings and dew on the grass can be just as effective at soaking your feet as a hard rain - sometimes even more so - because they seem so innocent when compared to a big dark cloud.
 Don’t let these things sneak up on you, because drying soaked boots in the backcountry isn’t easy.
 Take extra precautions when crossing a stream, rather than saying “To heck with it; it’s not that deep.
 I’m just gonna run for it,” and then feeling like an idiot when you reach the other side and feel the water swamping your boots.
 Wet grass from morning dew is a real sneaky assassin as well because it doesn’t have to be very tall to reach the top of your boots and end up running down your socks.
 To me, it seems ridiculous to be putting on the rain pants in the morning when it hasn’t even rained in a week, but that’s often what it takes to keep my feet dry for the first couple hours of daylight until the dew dries.